peterjiatong/Leetcode-Bilingual-Explanation/README.md

 # LC-solution-bilingual
-provide leetcode solutions with English and Chinese
+provide leetcode solutions in bothEnglish and Chinese